196sigma/edgar_download/README.md

 ### ON LOCAL MACHINE
 I. Run "get-urls.py" to get list of relevant URLs and associated metadata.
   1. Download the form.gz files for all year-quarters (1993-2018).
-     outputs form.gz files into "/sec-downloads" folder with filenames of the form "form-<Year>-QTR<Quarter>/gz"

-  2. Unzip each form.gz file.
+  Unzip each form.gz file.

-    - outputs index files into "/sec-company-index-files" folder with filenames of the form "form-<Year>-QTR<Quarter>"
+  Outputs form.gz files into "/index-files" folder with filenames of the form "form-<Year>-QTR<Quarter>/gz"
     - Each index file is a fixed-width file with lines like [form type, company name, CIK, filing date, url path]

-  3. Extract lines in the form.gz file that indicate the associated form is a 10-K.
-    - outputs files to "/sec-company-index-files-combined" folder with filenames "form-<Year>-10ks.txt"

-  4. Prepend "https://www.sec.gov/Archives/" to the "url" field
+  Prepend "https://www.sec.gov/Archives/" to the "url" field

-  5. Convert the form.idx to tab-delimited files.
-    - outputs files to "/output" folder with filenames like "form-<Year>-10ks-tdf.txt"

-  6. Combine all the submissions data for every year into one big file Outputs "all-10k-submissions.txt" file.
+  Combine all data from index files into a master table of filings, tab-delimited.
+Output "master-index" file.

-  7. Get *JUST* the downloadable URL for each 10-K, which we will request from the EDGAR server Outputs "urls.txt" file.
+  7. Get *JUST* the downloadable URL for each 10-K-type form, which we will request from the EDGAR server Outputs "urls.txt" file.

   8. create database of URL and associated metadata.
 Each line of this "database" file is like [form type, company name, CIK, filing date, url path] with headers "[formtype, companyname, cik, filingdate, url]" Outputs "ursl-db.txt".

-II.
-Get CIKs from COMPUSTAT
-  1. Run "get-compustat-ciks.sas"
-     outputs "compustat-ciks.txt"

-  2. Run "merge-compustat-ciks.R"
-     Filter out URLs not associated with a COMPUSTAT CIK.
-Get a list of unique COMPUSTAT CIKs, then exclude URLs in "urls-db.txt" and "urls.txt" not associated with one of these CIKs.
-     Output tab-delimited file "compustat-urls.txt" of URLs.
-     Outputs tab-delimited file "compustat-urls-db.txt" with database of URL and associated metadata.

 III.
 Download 10-Ks
   1. See section on "Download 10-Ks on Local Machine", OR